Digital Mental Health Resources for LGBTQ+ and Allies

 Pride Institute

-The Pride Institute offers addiction treatment for those in the LGBTQ+ community who usually do not have access to programs designed for them.
+The Pride Institute offers addiction treatment specifically designed for those in the LGBTQ+ community who commonly don’t have access to programs designed for their unique needs.

 Pride and Mental Health